-To merge them, you can start off by using the layer mask tool and picking out the parts that you want, but for these finer details, I suggest switching to a softer brush.
+To merge them, you can start by using the Layer Mask tool and picking out the parts that you want.
+But for these finer details, I suggest switching to a new tool, a softer brush.
 This makes for a smoother merge.

 It becomes fairly intuitive from this point in, but if you find yourself really stuck, then I would suggest using a shade of grey over some areas of the skin tone.
 This effectively changes the opacity for that area of the image and works well for merging images.

-One area that you really want to play close attention to is the nose.
+The area that you really want to pay close attention to is the nose.
 The trick is to have it both facing forward, and to the side, which you can see in the image below.
-It really messes with the eyes, but it’s still really subtle.
+It really messes with the eyes, but it’s still subtle.

-I found a discrepancy in the colour between my images so I adjusted the colour balance slightly, and this made a dramatic difference.
-If you’re still having problems, try using the burn and dodge tools.
+I found a discrepancy in the color between my images, so I adjusted the color balance slightly, and this made a dramatic difference.
+If you’re still having problems, try using the Burn and Dodge tools.

-From there, you should have a complete image.
+From there, you should have a complete, Picasso style image.